BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 [^ourlikely]: This is the set of terms we use in our examples.

-[^ciaLikely]: These are the ["Words of Estimative Probability"](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html).
+[^cialikely]: These are the ["Words of Estimative Probability"](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html).
 We don't use them because none of the risk-modeling odds are likely to be anywhere close to "even"; the vulnerabilities should all be much lower likely events.
 But, if these call out to you, definitely use them.

 [^spreadsheet]: Some users of this risk modeling system have preferred to lay everything out in a spreadsheet, and then use that to create a graph (or to otherwise identify the risk).
 That's certainly a fine alternative if you have the spreadsheet expertise.